iHeslop/JobSync/README.md

 - `POST /temps` - Create a temp - DONE
 - `GET /temps` - List all temps - DONE
-- `GET /temps?jobId={jobId}` - List temps that are available for a job based on the jobs date range
+- `GET /temps?jobId={jobId}` - List temps that are available for a job based on the jobs date range - DONE
 - `GET /temps/{id}` - get temp by id (should also display jobs they've been assigned to) - DONE

 ## Payloads